-In today’s fast paced and highly competitive age of information often the first thing a presenter will do when asked to speak is fire up their laptop.
+In today’s fast paced and highly competitive age of information, often the first thing a presenter will do when asked to speak is fire up their laptop.

-We call that presenting by ‘autopilot’ and there’s a much better way.
+We call that presenting by ‘autopilot’ and there’s a much better way

 Art has been defined as a vehicle for the expression or communication of emotions and ideas while science is described as both a body of knowledge and a process.
 Presenting is that vehicle and this series of articles will show you exactly how to use our extensive knowledge and result driven processes to communicate and express your ideas to create an emotional connection as well as intellectual understanding.